davidkdickson/davidkdickson.github.io/_posts/2020-03-22-operating-as-a-distributed-team.md

 Cultural diversity plays a critical role when it comes to thinking out of the box with a number of studies showing that diversity helps bring out unconventional solutions and new ideas.
 Having team members spread across the globe is a great way to foster such diversity.

 #### Productivity
-As team members are given autonomy to complete their work and control over their environment they can set up a workflow and workplace that best suits them, allowing them to optimize for productivity.
+As team members are given autonomy to complete their work and control over their environment they can set up a work flow and workplace that best suits them, allowing them to optimize for productivity.

 #### It feels like the future
 When I talk to others about the location of my team and how we are approaching distributed work excites me.
 There is little doubt that the nature of work is changing and to be at the forefront of this change is professionally satisfying.